SSappy/deep_learning_epfl/project1/README.md

         * bci_dataset.py : class containing the data set for nn models, helping the training with handy methods.
         * dlc_bci.py : helper functions to load the data set (the higher level functions in loading.py should be used instead).
         * visualization.py : helper functions to plot results.
+        * preprocessing.py : defines two classes for standardization and normalization.
 * doc : documentation of the project.
     * miniproject-1.pdf : subject
 * data : contains the data used for the project.